-This is a recipe for Czech potato soup, which we call bramboračka or bramborová polévka in the Czech Republic.
-It’s a traditional old-fashioned potato soup loaded with root vegetables, mushrooms, and other healthy ingredients.
+This is a recipe for Czech potato soup, which we call "Bramboračka" or "Bramborová polévka" in the Czech Republic.
+It is a traditional, old-fashioned potato soup loaded with root vegetables, mushrooms, and other healthy ingredients.

-Czechs think of this peasant potato soup as their culinary treasure, and today, I’ll show you how to make it from scratch.
+Czechs like to think of this peasant potato soup as their culinary treasure.
+No wonder, it really is delicious!
+Today I will show you how to make homemade Bramboračka from scratch.

-Bramboračka is a hearty and incredibly delicious Czech potato soup made with root vegetables, onions, and potatoes.
-Mushrooms and dried marjoram are critical ingredients.
+Bramboračka is a hearty and incredibly flavorful Czech potato soup made with root vegetables, onions, and potatoes.
+Dried mushrooms and marjoram are other crucial ingredients.

-MY TIP: Try out split pea soup, Czech Christmas hrachova polevka (it tastes so good!)
+MY TIP: Try out split pea soup, Czech Christmas Hrachová polévka (it tastes seriously good!)

 ➜ Pronunciation

-I recorded a short audio clip on how to pronounce the Czech word bramboračka.
+I have recorded a short audio clip on pronouncing the Czech word Bramboračka.

 ➜ Ingredients

-Root veggies are very typical for authentic Czech bramboračka.
-Here is a summary of what you’ll need to make this soup:
+Root veggies are very typical for many Czech soups, including Czech potato soup.
+Here is a summary of what you will need to make this soup:

 - Potatoes; peeled and diced, use any all-purpose potatoes

-- Root vegetables: parsley root, celeriac, carrot; peeled and diced into app. ½-inch pieces
+- Root vegetables: parsley root, celeriac, carrot; peeled and diced into about ½ inch pieces.

-- Flour; used in the roux to thicken the soup
+- All-purpose flour; used in the roux to thicken the soup

-- Butter; a relatively large amount, to sauté the veggies initially, it’s an important step to get the flavor to the bramboračka soup!
-You’ll find a section The base for flavorful soup further in this post (instructions with photos).
+- Unsalted butter; a relatively large amount, to sauté the vegetables first, it is an important step to get the best flavor into the potato soup!

-- Caraway seeds; crushed for more flavor (learn, how to grind spices by hand)
+- Caraway seeds; crushed for more aroma (learn how to grind spices by hand)

 - Black pepper; ground